wink-link/winklink-doc/docs/en/pricing.md

 - WinkMid Contract Address: `TLDU7C8K3Gd3pXrAj9gtpVVNRHZHuHHZ8P`

 List of price service contract addresses:
-> ⚠️Warning: Please do note that effective from 01 July onwards, the price feed Nile Testnet contract address will be switched over from Flux Aggregator to Off Chain Reporting as indicated in the following table.
+> :warning: Please do note that effective from 01 July onwards, the price feed Nile Testnet contract address will be switched over from Flux Aggregator to Off Chain Reporting as indicated in the following table.

 <!-- NOTE: multiline table, auto-formated -->